 United with others who share our concern, we can have great impact for good in our nation.
 And when great moral issues are at stake, silence is treason.
 By speaking out, we can show how the gospel applies the gospel to every area of life.
 And when the testimony is given with a winsome spirit, it can be a great encouragement to others.

-Let me share a few principles we follow at Calvary with regard to speaking out on moral issues:
+Let me share a few principles to help you in speaking out on moral issues:

 1. Focus on issues, not personalities